-You should:
+Members should:

-- avoid performing any activities which may disturb or damage the product, and stay away from it - · inform the union and your direct supervisor

-- have an expert assess the material to determine if it's safe to leave, or whether it should be removed - not attempt to clean up any dust or debris - not remove any asbestos materials.
-By removing or disposing of asbestos incorrectly, you may not only be risking your health; you may actually be doing something illegal - always hire licensed asbestos removalists to dispose of any asbestos.
+- avoid performing any activities which may disturb or damage the product - have an expert assess the material to determine if it's safe to leave, or whether it should be removed - if the building product appears to be damaged, or in bad condition, stay away from it until it is - not attempt to clean up any dust or debris - not remove any asbestos materials.
+By removing or disposing of asbestos incorrectly, members may not only be risking their health; they may actually be doing something illegal - always hire licensed asbestos removalists to dispose of any asbestos.
 They will ensure that asbestos is removed and disposed of safely and that affected areas are properly cleaned afterwards.